Close

 What is the Duke of Edinburgh award scheme?

 The Duke of Edinburgh award was founded in 1956 by Prince Phillip, Duke of Edinburgh, and recognises the achievements of young people completing a specified series of activities that not only benefit the young person but also their community.
 Tring School has been running DofE awards since 2015 and currently have over 150 in the programme.
-Further information What is the DofE?
+Further information What is the DofE Award?

 Why would my child benefit from completing the award?